Paula is the mother of four children. She also holds a degree in education and works in an elementary school.

 Practicing mindfulness helps you be aware and in the moment instead of distracted.
 It can help you know when to put away your phone or other device.
-Then, when our children are with us, we are there with them physically as well as mentally.
+Then, when our children are with us, we are there with them mentally as well as physically.

 3. Create Family Rituals

 Create daily rituals, holiday and weekend rituals, and rituals around anything your family does or loves to do.
 One ritual that we have done since my children were tiny is what we call "Two Questions."
 At the end of the day, when we were getting them in bed, my husband and I would take turns sitting on their bed and asking them the two questions: